Homepage for Stephen Temple

 1. Manual Work Flow

-Then on top of the composite document the new Prompt instructions were added, for example, to change their role into forensic detectives.
-Then the entire document could be pasted (or uploaded) back to all three platforms.
 The first three steps would typically take twenty minutes.
-If the fourth step was required that would take longer but that would be time well spent as it gave insights to the judgmental differences at work and where the human might have to step in and be the final arbiter.
+If the fourth step was required that would take longer but that would be time well spent as it gave insights to the judgmental differences at work.

 All content here (c) copyright of Stephen Temple